openhealthcare/Covid-19-Reference-Library/content/_data_elements/lab_inventory_and_throughput.md

 ---
-dataset_name: "Lab inventory & Throughput"
+dataset_name: "Lab inventory and throughput"
 granularity: ""
 source: "Deloitte"
 purpose_of_the_data: ""